lamprosg/UISaintSlider/README.md

 The thumb position is adjusted to start/end in the small inner circle instead of the entire thumb image.

+The thumb image color changes according the slider's tint color

 The main thumb image size and the transparent ring are both adjustable using these 2 properties
 ```swift
 let dotDiameter:CGFloat = 10